haxiomic/haxe-glsl-parser/NOTES.md

 - Should the 'defined' operator be only part of the preprocessor?
 - Add a parameter to Tokenizer to disable storing line and column and position in the token?

-- For all rules whos only symbol is another rule, reduce by simply passing on the symbol's node (s(1))
+- For all rules whose only symbol is another rule, reduce by simply passing on the symbol's node (s(1))

 - In GLSL ES: "There is no mechanism for initializing arrays at declaration time from within a shader."
 - However, in GLSL (1.2), arrays can be initialized